Aurorum-Studio/flarum-app/README.md

 5. Make a native Android app for flarum.
 (This would be a lot of work.)
 6. Make a full automatic Windows/Linux/Android/web application to build this project to an app.

-### At last, if you like this project, please star it.
-It's also very welcomed to contribute to this project through pull request, or issue, discussions.
+### At last, if you like this project, please star it.🦊 It's also very welcomed to contribute to this project through pull request, or issue, discussions.
 If you want to support me, please go to my sites, and view some articles. (https://dl.aurorum.co ; https://www.hhilan.com ; https://dev.aurorum.co)

 Here are some ways you can get support: